depositar/ckanext-data-depositario/doc_en/user-guide.rst

 .. note::

-   You may need to be a member of an organization in order to add and edit datsets.
-If you want to create a new account, please refer to :doc:`join-guide` and apply one.
+   You may need an user account in order to add and edit datasets.

 **Step 1**.
 You can access CKAN's "Create dataset" screen in two ways.